llaville/php-compatinfo/docs/usage/console.md

  analyser
-  analyser:run  Analyse a data source to find out requirements db db:create     Create the database schema and load its contents from JSON files db:init       Load JSON file(s) into database db:list       List all references supported in the Database db:show       Show details of a reference supported in the Database rule rule:list     Display list of Compatibility Analyser rules supported
+  analyser:run  Analyse a data source to find out requirements db db:create     Create the database schema db:init       Load JSON file(s) into database db:list       List all references supported in the Database db:new        Create the database schema and load its contents from JSON files db:show       Show details of a reference supported in the Database rule rule:list     Display list of Compatibility Analyser rules supported